pharaox/carnalitas_x/README.md

 * [Character Body Overhaul](https://www.loverslab.com/files/file/16683-character-body-overhaul/)
 * [Physical Attributes](https://www.loverslab.com/files/file/16927-physical-attributes/)

+This mod has been explicitly designed to complement [Carnalitas Love Reimagined](https://www.loverslab.com/files/file/29200-carnalitas-love-reimagined/) and [Carnalitas Prostitution Reimagined](?), so you are encouraged to use all of them.
+If you do this, put this mod after Carnalitas and CLR, but before CPR in the load order.

 This mod may not be compatible with all other mods that modify the slavery system.
 However, it should still be compatible with mods that don't change the original Carnalitas slavery interactions, modifiers, or effects.
 Compatibility with the following mods has been explicitly verified:

 * [Carnalitas Slavery Expansion](https://www.loverslab.com/files/file/21651-carnalitas-slavery-expansion/).